schlicherM/graph_drawing/poster_text.md

 ### Title
 Medal Distributions Across the Globe
 What do Grenada and Iceland have in common?
 Clustering Performance Across Sports - Medal Distributions at the Olympics
 // all of these are kinda sh*t but coming up with a good title is both very important and very difficult...
+Clusters of Champions: Medal Distributions and Trends in the Oylmpic Games since 1992 Clusters of Champions: Olympic Patterns of Success accross the World

 ### Text
 #### Colors